 Combine cranberries, sugar, water and orange juice.
 Listen for the sound of cranberries popping as they heat up and expand in the water.
 Stir occasionally to help dissolve the sugar.
-Once cranberries come to a boil, set a timer for 15 minutes and simmer the mixture over low heat.
-Stir occasionally.
+Once cranberries come to a boil, set a timer for 15 minutes and simmer over low heat.

-I can’t tell you how much I love the sweet and tart tastes in this recipe.
-Instead, I will show you all the unnecessary tasting spoons I used while the chutney was cooling down!
+I can’t express how much I love the sweet and tart tastes in this recipe.
+Instead, I will show you all the tasting spoons I used to try the chutney while it was cooling down!

 Chill until ready to serve.
-This will last for one week in the refrigerator.
+This will last one week in the refrigerator.

-I wrote a story about how cranberries are grown and harvested.
-You can find it here.
+I wrote a story about how cranberries are grown and harvested, here.

 Other Thanksgiving Day Side Dishes We Love:

 Don’t miss a recipe!
 Become a subscriber and have every post delivered to your Inbox.